MorrellLAB/morex_reference/morex_v2/50k_9k_BOPA_SNP/README.md

 CTATTAGAGTCTTGTATATGTATTATATCATAGACAAAGCACACGAAATGATGTCCAGATYATTCTTCTTCTTCATCAGTCCACACGAGAGGTTTAAATTGTATATGTAAATCCAGAATTC
 ```

-Search from SNPMeta output file which gene this SNP is located because all the BOPA and 9K SNPs should be in genic regions only.
+Check if SNP hits a gene by searching in the SNPMeta output file `~/GitHub/morex_reference/morex_v2/data/bopa_and_9k_snpmeta_output.txt`.
+For all the BOPA and 9k SNPs, we expect these to only be in genic regions.
+If there is a gene hit, BLAST search the gene with IPK server using default settings.

 For SNP 12_31124, there was no BLAST hit according to SNPMeta.

-We will pick the smaller physical position on chr1H to use in the VCF and write notes in the INFO field of the VCF file for the other duplicates with the following format.
+Then pick pick the smaller physical position on chr1H to use in the VCF and write notes in the INFO field of the VCF file for the other duplicates with the following format.
 Format from previous BOPA SNPs relative to Morex v1: https://github.com/lilei1/9k_BOPA_SNP/blob/617faed6534ddbf94c287636a068ac4c4f5b25c8/BOPA_9k_vcf_Morex_refv1/sorted_all_BOPA_masked_95idt.vcf

 But we will list ALTCHR first before ALTPOS since that is the format that was already present in the current VCF file we are working with.
 Example:
 > ALTCHR=chr1H;ALTPOS=2525021;B